-- Photo files cannot be played in the sub zone. - 1 Use ↑/↓ to select a folder, then press ENTER to browse that folder. - To return to the previous level any time, press RETURN. - 2 Continue browsing until you arrive at what you want to play, then press ENTER to start playback.
+- Photo files cannot be played in the sub zone. - 1 Use \uparrow/\downarrow to select a folder, then press ENTER to browse that folder. - For high resolution files, some time may be required for the photo to appear. - To return to the previous level any time, press RETURN.

+2 Continue browsing until you arrive at what you want to play, then press ENTER to start playback.